adrianms509/MicroHack/03-Azure/01-03-Infrastructure/10_Oracle_on_Azure/resources/challenge-3/kafka/README.md

 --------------------------------------------------------------------------------

-Do not execute the following code snippet for Oracle datbase > 11g instead continue directly with (B) the creation of a directory (go to b.)
+Do not execute the following code snippet does not need to be considered in the challegen instead continue directly with (B) the creation of a directory (go to b.)
     SQL> declare
     file_open utl_file.file_type;
     begin